Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Design and Implementation of

+We base the code generation on GEMM and traversal templates because RGNNs involve not only sparse operations but also multiple dense operations to project vectors across different semantic spaces.
+The GEMM template serves edgewise and nodewise linear transformations, as exemplified by the computation of RGAT edge messages in Figure~\ref{fig:compact_opt_opt}.
+The GEMM template is defined as a matrix multiply augmented with custom gather and scatter schemes.
+It is formulated as $Y[S] = X[G] \times W[T]$ where $Y$, $X$, $W$ are output, input, and weights, respectively; $S$, $G$ and $T$ are scatter list, gather list, and the type of the nodes or edges, respectively.
+The traversal template performs generic nodewise or edgewise operations.
+It serves operators that cannot be lowered to GEMM templates, e.g., edgewise dot products.

-As shown in Algorithm~\ref{algo:gemm_template}, the GEMM template is based on squared tiled matrix multiplication.
-The GEMM template starts with working out the work assignment per block during the \texttt{GetRange<kid>} enclosure.
+As shown in Algorithm~\ref{algo:gemm_template}, the GEMM template is based on tiled matrix multiplication.
+The GEMM template starts with the work assignment per block during the \texttt{GetRange<kid>} subroutine (line 1).
 The \texttt{idxTileRow} and \texttt{idxTileCol} whose range is determined by \texttt{GetRange<kid>} is used to position the workload.
 Typically, it is the coordinate of the tile of the output matrix.
-Factors that affect loading schemes \texttt{LoadAToShmemIfInRange<kid>} and \texttt{LoadBToShmemIfInRange<kid>} involve whether gather lists or transpose needs to be applied on the fly.
-A gather list is needed when the kernel needs to locate the row by mapping from one or two from edge index, node index, edge type, and compact row number to another.
-This is determined by the slicing elements of the weights, enclosing loop, and materialization option in the inter-operator level.
+Factors that affect $X$'s loading scheme, \texttt{LoadXToShmemIfInRange<kid>}, and $W$'s, \texttt{LoadWToShmemOrRegistersIfInRange<kid>}, involve whether gather lists or transpose needs to be applied on the fly (lines 4-5).
+Gather list $G$ in the Input section is sometimes needed to locate the rows in the source matrix $X$: For example, in Figure~\ref{fig:compact_opt_opt} (a), \texttt{row\_idx} is needed in step \textcircled{1}.
 The required information will be passed during the lowering.
 The operator instance then accordingly chooses the data access scheme code piece for kernel code generation.
 The storing scheme \texttt{StoreCIfInRange<kid>} depends similarly on whether a scatter list will be applied.
 Atomic intrinsics are used in the case of multiple simultaneous updaters.